sscardapane/reprodl2021/README.md

 ### Dvc Pipelines

-A data pipelines is a series of data processes that transforms data and produce a final result.
-Dvc introduces a mechanism to capture data pipelines, the pipelines and their data can also be easily versioned (using git).

-A dvc pipeline is composed of stages.
-A stage represent the process which form the step of the pipeline, stages also connect code to its corresponding data input and output.
+A data pipelines is a series of processes that transforms data and produce a final result.
+It is composed of stages, a stage represent a process which form a step of the pipeline.
+Stages also connect code to its corresponding data input and output.

-Our idea is to keep the data transformation phase separate from the training, validation and testing phase.
+Our idea is to keep the data transformation phase separate from the training, validation and testing phase, to do this we build a pipeline with several stages.

-#### Data Transformation Pipelines
+#### Data Transformation Stages

 Regarding the data transformation phase we create three stages: one is in charge of preparing the data for training, one for validation and one for testing.
 In order to do this, we create two subdirectories inside the data directory, "initial" and "prepared".
 We move ESC-50 inside "initial".